hbctraining/Intro-to-R-with-DGE/lessons/17_Ensembl_biomart.md

 First we can specify our input using the `filters`argument.

-**What is our input?** We want to return gene names for a list of Ensembl mouse IDs from within our `counts` dataframe; therefore our input will be Ensembl IDs and their values will be the row names of our counts dataframe.
+**What is our input?** We want to return gene names for a list of Ensembl mouse IDs from within our `mm_counts` dataframe; therefore our input will be Ensembl IDs and their values will be the row names of our mm_counts dataframe.

 ```r
 # To build a query - getBM(filters, values, ...)